 - Ground Cumin

 - Kosher Salt and Freshly Ground Black Pepper

 What kind of a salsa eater are you?
 When you dip a chip, do you scoop out just enough salsa to coat a corner?
 Or do you scoop so much that your chip is barely visible?
 I'm the latter.

 I love my salsas raw, chunky, and good enough to eat straight by the spoonful.
 This mango avocado salsa qualifies.

-When I'm planning to serve this salsa as a dip for chips, I dice all of the ingredients quite small so they're less likely to topple off (the same is true for Pico de Gallo).
+When I'm planning to serve this salsa as a dip for chips, I dice all of the ingredients quite small so they're less likely to topple off (the same is true for Pico de Gallo and this Fire Roasted Salsa recipe that's made in the food processor).
 For topping seared fish, fish tacos, Pulled Pork Nachos or Shrimp Tacos with Mango Salsa, I make a coarser version.

 For cutting mangoes, this mango splitter is indispensable.
 It's one of the few gadgets that's really worth owning.
 Just cut a tiny slice from the mango bottom (to make it stable on end), center the splitter over the stem and in one downward motion you'll have two beautiful halves of mango flesh separated from the core.
 I recommend peeling the mango before splitting it, but after is fine too.
 Whatever works best for you.

 - Carne Asada (Easy and authentic!
 Perfect for a Carne Asada Burrito, Carne Asada Tacos and Carne Asada Steak Salad)

 - Slow Cooker Pork Carnitas (Mexican Pulled Pork).
 Use leftovers for Pork Carnitas Tacos, Pulled Pork Nachos, and Pulled Pork Quesadillas.